 But, how could we be sure that the testimonials being given were not just advertorial but actual Passport America reviews?

 After doing a little research, we found some RV park review sites where we were quickly able to determine what these Passport America campgrounds were really like.
 Were they just run down old parks that were Passport America Campgrounds who joined the ranks so they could get more business?
-Or, were they nice parks offering a deal on their nightly rates, during their slower times, and wanted to offer a good deal to RVers like us.
+Or, were they nice parks offering a special price on their nightly rates, during their slower times, and they wanted to offer a good deal to RVers like us.

 Personal Passport America Campgrounds Experience

-We recently stayed at a Passport America Campgrounds park located in Gasport, NY.
+We stayed at a Passport America Campgrounds park located in Gasport, NY.
 It truly was out in the middle of nowhere, but we needed a spot for four nights and that was relatively close to Niagara Falls.
 We were boondocking at Seneca Niagara Casino and Resort, right near the Falls, but after three nights we needed to be attached to services.

 So, we drove the thirty-six miles to Gasport, NY to stay at Niagara Hartland RV Park.
 The listed rate on the Passport America Campgrounds website was sixteen dollars a night, plus electric.
 We looked for some Passport America reviews on the campground at rvparkreviews.com and they got favorable reviews from the few postings we saw on that website.

 We wound up with a nice RV site at Niagara Hartland campground.
 The RV park was quiet, except for the chickens that roamed the property and were the morning alarm clock, the early morning alarm clock!